Sai-Farahani/Effective-Cpp-Notes/README.md

 ### 9. Prefer alias declarations to typedefs

+Alias declarations can make function pointers easier to understand:

+	// FP is equivalent to a function pointer whose arguments are of type int and const std::string with no return value typedef void (*FP)(int, const std::string&);

+	using FP = void (*)(int, const std::string&); // Alias declaration

+And alias declarations allow for alias templates, while typedefs don't

+	template <typename T>
+	using MyAllocList = std::list<T, MyAlloc<T>>; // Equivalent to std::list<T, MyAlloc<T>>

+	MyAllocList<Widget> lw;

+Template aliases also avoid the ::type suffix, and in templates, typedefs also often require the typename prefix:

+	template <class T>
+	using remove_const_t = typename remove_const<T>::type;

 ### 10. Prefer scoped enums to unscoped enums

 ### 11. Prefer deleted functions to private undefined ones